-Google moves tab in the controversies that began in early summer around how they allowed third parties to listen to our recordings in Google Assistant, a controversy that has also splashed other companies doing similar practices such as Apple or Amazon.
+Google moves tab in the controversies that began in early summer around how they allowed third parties to listen to our recordings in Google Assistant.
+This controversy has also splashed other companies doing similar practices such as Apple or Amazon.
 It has done so by ensuring that it will reduce the number of audio recordings that are collected and that users will be better informed about how the data is treated.

 They have explained it in a blog post, in which they have insisted that the assistant has audio recording options disabled by default.
 They have also promised to reduce the amount of audio stored by each user, promising to erase the vast majority of the recordings of users who have decided to contribute with them to “improving the service,” which is why they insist on what it stores.

 “By default, we don’t store your audio recordings,” they have defended in their blog post.
 “To store your audio data, you can opt for Voice and Audio Activity (VAA) settings when you configure the wizard.”
-This is one of those options that almost invite you to activate by promising improvements as better recognition of your voice.
+This is one option that almost invites you to activate by promising improvements as better recognition of your voice.

-Therefore, this practice will not change, but what Google has said it will do is reduce the number of recordings stored automatically and without users having to do anything.
+Therefore, this practice will not change, but Google has said it will reduce the number of recordings stored automatically without users having to do anything.

 For all those who have activated the VAA option, we will soon begin to automatically erase the vast majority of the audio data associated with your account that has more than a few months – Google blog.